HiViS: Hiding Visual Tokens from the Drafter for Speculative Decoding in Vision-Language Models: Introduction

-Naively extending speculative decoding from LLMs to VLMs, as illustrated in Fig.~\ref{fig:var_input}, faces several fundamental obstacles: \textbf{(1) Visual Semantic Gap.} Visual tokens produced by the target VLM's encoder are tailored to its own representational space and misaligned with that of a lightweight drafter, introducing semantic inconsistency and bias in the KV-cache during prefill.
-This mismatch amplifies distributional discrepancy during drafting and reduces the acceptance rate.
-To validate this, we adapted EAGLE-2 \cite{li2024eagle2}, a remarkable speculative decoding framework for LLM, to a multimodal setting and trained it under two configurations: one with both text tokens and target VLM-generated visual tokens, and one with only text tokens.
-As shown in Figure~\ref{fig:prove_visual}, the text-only configuration achieved better performance, confirming that directly reusing visual tokens can impede rather than facilitate speculative decoding. \textbf{(2) Computational Burden of Long Visual Token Sequences.} Although the drafter remains lightweight to ensure efficiency, the requirement to handle long and complex visual token sequences increases its computational overhead.
-For instance, LLaVA-NeXT \cite{liu2024llavanext} produces over 2,000 visual tokens when processing high-resolution images, making visual inputs the dominant factor in sequence length and severely slowing down the drafter.
+\textbf{Computational burden of long visual token sequences.} Although the drafter remains lightweight to ensure efficiency, the requirement to handle long and complex visual token sequences increases its computational overhead.
+For instance, LLaVA-Next \cite{liu2024llavanext} produces over 2,000 visual tokens when processing high-resolution images, making visual inputs the dominant factor in sequence length and severely slowing down the drafter.

-Current approaches for speculative decoding in VLMs inadequately address the challenges of visual tokens.
-As shown in Figure.~\ref{fig:var_input}, some methods constrain the drafter to text-only inputs \cite{gagrani2024speculative}, discarding visual semantics altogether.
-Others, such as MSD \cite{lin2025speculative}, decouple text and visual channels but still oblige the drafter to process both, retaining the inefficiency of long visual sequences.
-IbED \cite{leebatch} apply diverse processing strategies to visual tokens and fuse them with textual representations through ensemble drafting, yet this further amplifies alignment complexity.
-Consequently, the semantic gap and computational burden introduced by visual tokens remain unresolved.